-An Insight Into Neonode’s Object Detection for Head-Up Displays
+An Insight Into Neonode’s Obstruction Detection for Head-Up Displays

 Per Nohlert has been with Neonode for five years, taking on different management roles ranging from Product Management to Marketing and now Business Development.
 In his current position, Per has had the opportunity to delve deeply into the inner workings of Neonode's offering and customer needs.

 Today, Per is giving us an introduction to one of Neonode’s latest product offerings, which quintessentially highlights the essence of Neonode R&D: solving a specific problem for a part of the market that is often overlooked.

 What is the background to Neonode’s work on Head-Up Display technology?